AhmetErdemTerzi/CS102_Project_IceBreaker/README.txt

 20.12.2020 | AdminUser and User classes are almost done. reviewSuggestionsActivity is fully functioning.
 Firestore and database communication is achieved.
 22.12.2020 | Lobby class is almost done.
 LobbyActivity screen in progress.
 Minor mistakes are fixed.
 23.12.2020 | Lobby to QuizActivity transition for all players is achieved.
+24.12.2020 | Lobby to outdoor transition is done.
+Kick function is added for lobby leaders.

 ***********************
 Emrecan Kutay 21702500